VASANTHMURUGAN03/Internet-banking-website/README.md

 # Internet-banking-website
-I developed this banking website using html,css
+I developed this banking website using html,css and javascript